-Why does my acupuncturist look at my tongue ?
+Why does Dr. Kim look at my tongue ?

 Tongue and pulse diagnosis are two of the more important diagnostic tools in Oriental medicine.
 They are both used to derive a TCM diagnosis for your condition which is used to plan your treatment.
 Generally the tongue, is much easier to learn and less subjective than pulse diagnosis.
 It is less meridian specific than the pulse, however, the tongue will show the depth and nature (hot, cold, etc.) of an imbalance and it is less effected by short-term influences such as nervousness.
 The tongue is also useful as a measurement tool to gauge the progress of a disorder.

 The Base of the tongue corresponds to the Kidney, Urinary Bladder, Large Intestine and Small Intestine Meridians.

 ¤ Middle Jiao

 The sides of the tongue correspond to the Liver and Gall Bladder meridians.
 Some theories place the Gall Bladder on the patients left side and the Liver on the patients right side.